Sneha-bioinfo/Sneha-bioinfo/README.md

 - 👋 Hi, I’m @Sneha-bioinfo
-- 👀 I’m interested in bioinformatics and I'm looking for learning opportunities in dry lab based projects (Bio/IT/Healthcare)
-- 💞️ I’m looking to  collaborate on bioformatics based projects.
-- 💠 I love exploring and learning Linux and Python.
+- 👀 I'm a doctoral researcher in computer science, dealing with microbiome data.
+Previously I have worked in the gut microbiome industry for 2 years and I hold a masters degree in Bioinformatics.
-- 📫 You can reach out to me at snehadas09764@gmail.com
+- 📫 You can reach out to me at snehadas09764@gmail.com or snneha26@gmail.com

 <!---
 Sneha-bioinfo/Sneha-bioinfo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.